rhiever/webstep-sklearn-quickstart-2019/README.md

 Obtaining the Tutorial Material
 --------------------------------

-**Note: The tutorial material may have small changes made to it leading up to the workshop.
-Please be prepared to download the latest notebooks a day before the workshop.
-It is best to use the "git clone" method (below) to download the workshop materials.**

 If you have a GitHub account, it is probably most convenient if you clone or fork the GitHub repository.
 You can clone the repository by running: